This topic is a small semantic game with words. But it seems to be a serious business.

 There’s a huge new trend that is sweeping the investment world.
-The rise in the legalization of Marijuana has led to the development of a new investment opportunity.
-Cannabis Shares, that now allows investors to purchase shares in various legal cannabis-based projects, be that the sale of cannabis itself, or products made of cannabis.
+The rise in the legalization of marijuana caused the development of a new investment opportunity.
+Cannabis Shares, for example, allows investors to buy shares in many legal cannabis-based projects, including the sale of cannabis itself, or products of cannabis.

 Merida Captial Partners, a New York investment firm, said its cannabis fund had been approached by around 50 cryptocurrency investors.
 “They are looking at cannabis and crypto as an emerging sector,” said Merida managing partner Mitch Baruchowitz, “they might not be connected as industries but they are seen as outside the traditional investment field.
 High risk and high reward.”

 On the market, the stock ACB ( Aurora Cannabis Inc.), +1.40% ACB, +1.40%, will trade under the ticker symbol “ACB”.
 The shares are also traded on the Toronto Stock Exchange.
 This news came one day after Canada fully legalized cannabis for adult recreational use, the first G-7 country to do so, and only the second in the world to do so after Uruguay.

 Canada changes the world following the passage of the Cannabis Act on June 19.

 Canada became the first industrialized country in the world to legalize recreational marijuana.

 In the process, it opens the door to possibly $5 billion in added annual sales.
 This industry is already generating from domestic medical weed and exports to foreign countries where medicinal cannabis has been given the green light.